gameed5000-dot/RocketCast_App/README.md

-Rocket Cast is a Rocket League Broadcasting Tool for Rocket League.
+Rocket Cast is a Rocket League Broadcasting Tool.

 Please reach out to Snorklz on discord for any issues that might occur.